Europe Is Our Playground – 90’s Alt Travel Mixtape

 The Sneaker Pimps were late comers to the whole trip hop scene, and they brought with them a poppier aesthetic sequened with layers of sequenced electronica and the girlish vocals of Keli Ali.
 True she only stayed around for one album – making way for the enigmatic Chris Corner (who was a founding member of Sneaker Pimps and later went on to form the excellent IAMX) after that, but that one album was simply wonderful.
 Six Underground is my favourite, and the biggest track, from that album.
 The slow and elegant hip-hop beats layer a rhythm beneath deep offerings of reverb and ambience, while Ali’s vocals, laid back and yet powerful carry the song to perfection.

 The Smashing Pumpkins – Ave Adore

-I was torn as to what to put on this list – between 1979 and Ave Adore – I chose Ave Adore as I remember when it was released – spring of 1998 – it was a beautiful spring and I remember buying the single and riding the bus to school with my earphones jammed in to my ears having a great time lost in the strange theatre that this track provides.
-The video for this is simply beautiful – a glimpse into said theatre.
-Particularly notable is the deviation from the typical Pumpkins sound that this album brought – many weren’t a fan of this somewhat softer side – I for one loved it.
+I was torn as to what to put on this list, between 1979 and Ave Adore, I chose Ave Adore as I remember when it was released – spring of 1998 – it was a beautiful spring and I remember buying the single and riding the bus to school with my earphones jammed in to my ears having a great time lost in the strange theatre that this track provides.
+Particularly notable is the deviation from the typical Pumpkins sound that this album brought – many weren’t a fan of this softer, darker side but I for one loved it.